Welcome to the website for the fifth annual

 The Maritime Industry Congressional Sail-In—or, in short, the “Sail-In”—is the maritime industry’s annual day in Washington, D.C. that brings the industry’s story—with a focus on critical maritime issues—directly to individual Members of Congress and key staff in small-group meetings in the Senator or Congressperson’s own Congressional office on Capitol Hill.

-This website is designed for those who are familiar with the Sail-Ins and have registered for this year’s Sail-In, or are about to register.
+This website is designed for those who are familiar with the Sail-Ins and have registered for this year’s Sail-In.

 For more information, see “In summary,” below.

 Outline for the day

 As in the past the Sail-In will be a one-day event on Capitol Hill – this year on Wednesday, May 7 (2014).
 The day will begin with a buffet Continental breakfast starting at 8:15 in room B339-B340 of the Rayburn House Office Building.
 This was the location of the breakfast last year.
 The room is best accessed via the building’s Independence Avenue entrance.
 At the breakfast you will sit with your team.
 This will be a time for the teams to meet among themselves and review the following: 1)The basic outline for their Congressional meetings that day, including the maritime issues to be discussed and in what sequence; 2)Questions that might come up and how to answer them; 3)The points that each member of the team – from their experience and knowledge – can contribute in the meetings that will underscore the arguments being made; 4)Information about the individual members of Congress and/or staff with whom the team will be meeting.
 In other words, this will be a time to be get down to brass tacks.
 Then, at 9:30—or before, depending on the time of your team’s first meeting—you and your team will leave the breakfast for your meetings.

 From approximately 9:30 to 12:00 Noon your team will have two to four pre-arranged meetings with members of Congress and/or their staff.